brcooley/drupdate/README.md

 ## Status ##

-Currently, the source is messy, full of debugging code, and untested.  _However_, minimal testing has been done, and multiple sites have been sucessfully updated.
+Currently, the source is messy and full of debugging code.  _However_, minimal testing has been done, and multiple sites have been sucessfully updated.
 Use at your own risk, and I would recommend running on a test server before you touch your production site.

 #### Features ####